LuTri/AVRClock/README.md

 $ doxygen
 ```

-This command will generate a folder `documentation`, which holds both a .html and a .tex version.
+This command will generate a folder `docs`, which holds both a .html and a .tex version.
+(The html version is also published to [github pages](http://lutri.github.io/AVRClock/), always build from the latest master branch.)